Emiliano Sala: Nantes to retire No.9 shirt in honour of Argentine as they pay emotional tribute to their former striker | Goal.com

 Nantes have paid an emotional tribute to Emiliano Sala following confirmation that his body has been recovered from the wreckage of a plane he was travelling on that crashed on its way to Cardiff.

-Messages of condolence have flooded in from around the world for family and friends of the Argentine, as well as the Ligue 1 club he represented with such distinction and the Premier League outfit he was set to join.
+Messages of condolence have flooded in from around the world for family and friends of the Argentine, as well as the Ligue 1 club he represented with such distinction.

 A statement released by the club read: "FC Nantes had the immense sadness on Thursday to learn that the body found was that of Emiliano Sala.
 This news puts an end to interminable and unbearable waiting.
 Emiliano will forever be one of the legends who has written the great history of FC Nantes.